Jessica Pressman

 Jessica Pressman is a scholar who studies electronic literature including digital poetry, media studies, and experimental literature.
 She creates works that examine how technologies affect reading practices that are displayed through several media forms.

 Career

 She currently teaches at San Diego State University, where she is an Associate Professor of English and Comparative Literature.
 Pressman co-founded (with Joanna Brooks) SDSU's Digital Humanities Initiative, a faculty-led research initiative for the study of digital technologies and culture.
 She taught at Yale University from 2008 to 2012, as an Assistant Professor of English.
-Pressman also was a lecturer for the University of California's English department from 2013 to 2014.
+Pressman also was a lecturer for the University of California, San Diego English department from 2013 to 2014.

 Education and early career

 Jessica Pressman earned her bachelor's degree in English and American Literature, minor in Women's Studies at Brandeis University.
 Pressman received a Ph.D. in English at the University of California, Los Angeles.

 She worked for Cognitive Arts, founded by Roger Schank in 2000, where she became interested in narrative teaching games.
 She read George Landow's Hypertext and studied under N. Katherine Hayles.